MCMC setup and step

 • moves (Moves) – The accepted/rejected moves, with acc and to_prune set.

-class bartz.mcmcstep.SeqStageInAllTrees(X, resid_batch_size, prec_scale, min_points_per_leaf, save_ratios, prelk)[source]
+class bartz.mcmcstep.SeqStageInAllTrees(X, resid_batch_size, prec_scale, save_ratios, prelk)[source]

 Parameters: